Tggl/tggl-sdk-specs/classes/reporting.md

 ```typescript
 function reportContext(context: Record<string, any>): void
 ```
+Calling this method also acucmulates data without sending anything until the rport is actually sent in the background.

+You can follow the doc and the JS implementation, but in short:
-- `receivedProperties` sends all the received keys.
+- `receivedProperties` sends all the received keys with dates of first and last received.
 - `receivedValues` only sends the non-empty string values.
 - `receivedValues` also sends non-empty string labels for keys that match together, one ends with id and the other with name (eg. `userId` and `userName`).
 If you copy the JS implementation that should just work.